steinuil/xobl/README.md

   - [ ] I disabled warning 11 in the ocaml backend because of some questionable enums that include 0 for more than one case.
 We should fix those enums.
     - [x] xproto.GRAVITY should really be split into two enums like this: https://x.org/releases/X11R7.7/doc/xproto/x11protocol.html#Encoding::Common_Types
     - [ ] Atom_enum is not really an enum, it's just a list of constants + None and Any.
 It should be turned into another kind of type.
+  - [ ] xkb requires a lot of fixes.
 - Bindings
   - [ ] come up with a better API for sending multiple requests at once.
     - how do we encode stuff which needs a reply?